Shane Meadows: Career

 Five of Meadows' films were shown at the 2007 Flourish Festival, held annually in Uttoxeter, to mark the release of This is England (a film set in 1983).

 His second feature-length film, Twenty Four Seven, won several awards at film festivals, including the Douglas Hickox award at the British Independent Film Awards and Best Screenplay at the Thessaloniki Film Festival.
 Dead Man's Shoes, his sixth film, and third starring Paddy Considine, was nominated for a BAFTA for Best British Film.
 His seventh film This is England, won the British Independent Film Awards 2006 for best British independent film.
 Meadows was presented with the award by Sylvester Stallone and used the occasion to announce that he was to be a father.
 This is England also won a BAFTA for Best British Film.

-The film has since had a series of sequels adapted into television serials.
+This is England has since had a series of sequels adapted into television serials.
 The first series, This is England 86 (set in 1986), aired on Channel 4 in September 2010).
 A second series, This is England 88 (set in 1988) was aired in December 2011.
 A third and final series, This Is England '90 (set in 1990), was originally due to be broadcast in December 2012, but in July 2012, Shane Meadows announced that the production had been put on hold in order for him to complete his documentary about The Stone Roses, and the actors were still waiting for confirmation as to when filming would start.
 The series was finally broadcast in September 2015, and was met with critical acclaim.
 Phil Harrison of The Guardian stated: "Shane Meadows has once again elicited some remarkable performances from his actors and the result is emotionally draining for everyone who has taken these characters to our hearts."
 Morgan Jeffery of Digital Spy also wrote that "...all things considered, this series - this saga - remains an astounding accomplishment from Meadows and co-writer Jack Thorne."

-In an interview for his 2019 series The Virtues, Meadows opened up about abuse he suffered as a nine-year old, and how the experience has undoubtedly influenced his work.

 In 2021 the BBC announced that Meadows is to direct a tv series based on a novel by Benjamin Myers and produced by Element Pictures.
 The Gallows Pole is a period drama set against the backdrop of the coming industrial revolution in 18th century Yorkshire.
-The drama follows the enigmatic King David Hartley, as he assembles a gang of weavers and land-workers to embark upon a revolutionary criminal enterprise that will capsize the economy and become the biggest fraud in British history.
+The drama follows King David Hartley as he assembles a gang of weavers and land-workers to embark upon a revolutionary criminal enterprise that will capsize the economy and become the biggest fraud in British history.

+In 2025, Meadows completed principal photography on Chork, a film he co-wrote alongside Jack Thorne.